-Net revenues from Las Vegas operations, which comprise The Venetian Las Vegas and The Palazzo including the Sands Expo and Convention Center, decreased 2.1% to $424 million on a 13.6% and 4.5% respective fall in casino revenues and food and beverage.
-Convention, retail and other revenues also saw a 1% decline.
-However, rooms revenues increased 7.3%.
+Net revenues from Las Vegas operations, which comprise The Venetian Las Vegas and The Palazzo including the Sands Expo and Convention Center, dropped 15.1% to $400 million owing to decline of 9.7% and 16.7% in casino, and food and beverage revenues, respectively.
+Rooms revenues also decreased 19.1%.
+Moreover, convention, retail and other revenues declined13.5% year over year.

-Adjusted property EBITDA in the quarter totaled $100 million, down 12.3% on a year-over-year basis.
+Adjusted property EBITDA in the reported quarter totaled $88 million, declining 36.2% on a year-over-year basis.

-In the reported quarter, capital expenditures amounted to $326 million.
-This was mainly owing to construction, development and maintenance activities of $184 million in Macao, $66 million at Marina Bay Sands, $70 million in Las Vegas and $6 million at Sands Bethlehem.
+In the reported quarter, capital expenditures totaled $320 million.
+This can primarily be attributed to construction, development and maintenance activities of $241 million in Macao, $46 million at Marina Bay Sands and $33 million in Las Vegas.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed a downward trend in fresh estimates.
-The consensus estimate has shifted -9.07% due to these changes.
+In the past month, investors have witnessed a downward trend in estimates revision.
+The consensus estimate has shifted -5216.67% due to these changes.

-Currently, Las Vegas Sands has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Las Vegas Sands has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Las Vegas Sands has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Las Vegas Sands has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.